-Bomb Scares/Fire Alarms

-Cheating and Plagiarism

-Disrespect/insubordination

-Inappropriate Dress and Grooming

-Gang and Gang Related Activity

-Fighting/Assault and Battery
+Bomb Scares/Fire Alarms Cheating and Plagiarism Disrespect/insubordination Inappropriate Dress and Grooming Gang and Gang Related Activity Fighting/Assault and Battery Gambling

-Gambling

-Controlled Substances and Drugs

-(including Alcohol and Nicotine)

-Harassment

-Hazing

-Bullying

-Public Displays of Affection
+Controlled Substances and Drugs (including Alcohol and Nicotine) Harassment Hazing Bullying Public Displays of Affection Nuisance Devices Theft/Vandalism Weapons

-Nuisance Devices

-Theft/Vandalism

-Weapons

-BOMB SCARES/FIRE ALARMS (Wis.
-Statute 947.015)
+BOMB SCARES/FIRE ALARMS

 Students have the responsibility to not cause disruptions to the educational process with threats or implied threats to persons and/or facilities.
-Any student who intentionally conveys or causes to be conveyed any threat to persons or facilities will be subject to disciplinary action consistent with Wis.
-Statute 947.015.
+Any student who intentionally conveys or causes to be conveyed any threat to persons or facilities will be subject to disciplinary action.